mcosovic/JuliaGrid.jl/docs/src/index.md

 using JuliaGrid, Ipopt

 system = powerSystem("case14.h5")              # Build the power system model
-acModel!(system)                               # Generate matrices and vectors in the AC model
+acModel!(system)                               # Create matrices and vectors for the AC model

 analysis = acOptimalPowerFlow(system, Ipopt.Optimizer) # Build the AC optimal power flow model
 solve!(system, analysis)                       # Compute generator powers and bus voltages

 current!(system, analysis)                     # Compute currents within the power system

-@branch(resistance = 0.01, reactance = 0.2)    # Define a new template for branches
+@branch(resistance = 0.01, reactance = 0.2)    # Define the new template for branches
-addBranch!(system, analysis; from = 1, to = 5) # Add a new branch into the power system
+addBranch!(system, analysis; from = 1, to = 5) # Add the new branch to the power system
-solve!(system, analysis)                       # Compute a new solution in the updated setup
+solve!(system, analysis)                       # Recompute the solution with the updated model
 ```

 ---